Nazrat450/ShutDownScript/README.md

 You can modify these paths inside the script ($steamPaths) if your Steam library is elsewhere.

 It checks every 30 minutes for active downloads.
 Once all are complete:
+Note currently can not tell if Epic downloads are paused.

 Waits 10 seconds